Since my house first began producing solar power in 1996, there have been two major upgrades.

 Now, with useful data on costs and energy use, it’s possible to pass on the lessons I’ve learnt.
 You can use the data to go off grid yourself and avoid my mistakes.
 The data enables you to compare my experience with yours, and to compare the fifteen or so other off-grid battery and inverter products on the Australian market, with more coming.

-Before we get to the energy data here some lessons I’ve learnt (data and discussion on costs will come in the next blog post in two weeks – Michael goes off-grid for power: part 2):
+Before we get to the energy data here some lessons I’ve learnt (data and discussion on costs will come in the next blog post in two weeks – Michael goes off-grid for power: part 2): In the meantime and while I try to understand whether the system is poorly installed, the wrong design or malfunctioning, I DO NOT RECOMMEND these installers who designed and installed the system and said the system would allow me to be off-grid: Australia Wide Solar.

 1. Get your baseload as low as possible – it's the key to success